jensengroup/ESNUEL/README.md

   - '--slurm_array_parallelism': The maximum number of parallel SLURM jobs to run simultaneously (taking one molecule at a time in batch mode), default=25.

-  For the QM calculations, the molecular charge is given as the formal charge using RDKit and the spin is hardcoded to S=0 (multiplicity=1), as we only focus on closed-shell molecules.
+  For the QM calculations, the molecular charge is given as the formal charge using RDKit and the spin is hardcoded to S=0 (multiplicity=1), as we focus on closed-shell molecules.
   This can be modified in the "calculateEnergy" function in "src/esnuel/calculator.py".